 Budgets are adopted on a basis consistent with GAAP.
-Annual appropriated budgets are adopted for the General, Special Revenue, Debt Service, and Capital Projects Funds.
+Annual appropriated budgets are adopted for the General, Special Revenue, Debt Service, and Capital Projects Funds, except for the Special Reserve Fund.
 All annual appropriations lapse at fiscal year end.

 The budget is prepared by fund, function, and activity and includes information on the past year, current year estimates, and requested appropriations for the next fiscal year.